twhpcedu/acalsim/src/qemu-acalsim-sst-linux/GETTING_STARTED.md

 # Verify library built
 ls -lh libacalsim.so

+# Install to SST element library directory
+make install
 ```

 **Note**: The SST device components are built locally but use shared ACALSim framework source files from `../../../libs/sst/` and `../../../libs/HSA/`.
+The `make install` step copies the library to SST's element directory so it can be used by SST simulations.
 See `acalsim-device/README.md` for details.

 ### 7. Run Your First Simulation